SmithWillSuffice/ohanga-pai/content/questions/028_the_handbook_of_extremist_mmt.md

 Gold has never been money, but the money has sometimes been made of gold.🤯

+Definition: Money is everywhere and always an I.O.U of the issuer.

 Nominal inflation is never a financial nor economic problem, the policy response is the problem.